magento/merchdocs/src/catalog/search.md

 Research shows that people who use search are more likely to make a purchase than those who rely on navigation alone.
 In fact, according to some studies, people who use search are nearly twice as likely to make a purchase.

-In this section of the guide, we explore how customers search for products in your catalog, and how you can configure catalog search.
+This section of the guide explores how customers search for products in your catalog, and how you can configure catalog search.